FOX OF CHACOMBE

 PARENTAGE OF WILLIAM FOX

 The 1502 will of William Fox of Barford St Michael mentions “all my lands in Dadyngton in Barton att Elbury and in other plac[e]s”.
 It also requests “an Obite be kept and doon in Dadyngton… for my soule my fader and mader soules and alle cristin soules”.
-A lease of 1467 held in a set of documents relating to Ilbury Farm in the parish of Deddington mentions Richard Fox, his wife Juliana and their son William.
+A lease of 1467 relating to property in Ilbury in the parish of Deddington mentions Richard Fox, his wife Julian and their son William.
 Given his connection with Deddington and Ilbury, it seems likely that this son William was the man who died in 1502.

 I welcome comments on this page.
 My e-mail address is on my home page.